berkes/berkes.github.com/_posts/2006-09-01-feedbakc-on-deliciously-drupal-theme.md

 title: Feedbakc on deliciously Drupal theme
 created: 1157134547
 tags:
-- Design
+- design
-- Theming
+- theming
-- CSS
+- css
 lang: en
 ---
 Here is a (rather large) image with annotations about the theme.